Ivy66/Predicting-Math-scores-using-Linear-Regression/README.md

 ## Conclusion
 In conclusion, this analysis provided insights into the factors influencing math scores among students.
-The linear regression model revealed that reading scores, writing scores, gender, and lunch type are significant predictors of math scores.
+The linear regression model revealed that reading scores, writing scores, gender, and lunch type are significant predictors of students math scores.